drrindt/resume/resume.md

 I also maintain a private clinical practice while continuing to provide treatment services and consultation supervision in both hospital and community-based settings.
-At this time I provide individual therapy, group therapy, and psychological testing services to diverse populations.
+At this time I provide individual, group, family and couples therapy, as well aspsychological testing services to diverse populations.

 Education